 One of the most effective ways to make sure you get the best rate is to simply watch the market.
 If you keep a close eye on things, then you’ll get a much better idea of what the good rates are in the current circumstances.

 Of course, another major benefit of working with a dedicated FX broker is that they can do the work for you.
 If you agree with your account manager on a rate you’re happy to trade at, they can then watch the markets on your behalf and alert you as soon as your specified rate comes in.

 These services – also known as e-wallets – are ideal for helping to hedge your rates.
 If you hold an e-wallet, then you can store money in many different currencies within that wallet.
 This means that you never officially ‘exchange’ rates until you choose to actually withdraw the funds to your main company account.

 This means that you can move money into different currencies and then wait until the rates are in your favour to actually complete the exchange.

-Minimise your risk today
+Minimise your FX risks today

-Privalgo has over 100 years combined experience in the FX markets, and we’ve helped companies like yours minimize their FX risk over and over again.
+Privalgo has over 100 years of combined experience in the FX markets, and we’ve helped companies like yours minimize their FX risk over and over again.

 If you’re planning to make a currency transaction but you want to minimize the chance of losing money, we can help.